-This is one of the best meals I had in the last weeks I think.
-I decided to make this mostly to be able to use some of the millions of red currants my friends seems to have in her garden this summer and because I wanted to make something a bit unusual.
-A spicy red currant sauce that complements the tenderness of the prawns and the pepperness of the rocket perfectly.
+I decided to make this recipe mostly to be able to use some of the millions of red currants my neighbor seems to have in her garden this summer and because I wanted to make something a bit unusual.
+A spicy red currant sauce that complements the tenderness of the prawns and the pepperiness of the rocket perfectly.

 - 16 tiger prawns, peeled and deveined